samgoldman97/brenda-parser/README.md

 Conda requirements to run this parse can be found in environment.yml

+## Outputs

+This script was run as intended to parse BRENDA and standardized (see sample call below).
+Both the data and resulting outputs can be found at this [link](https://www.dropbox.com/sh/uh9oqbzauto7o1b/AADYWLlpqFyPtavphAwsT2Nsa?dl=0).

 ## Downloads reqired:

 This program relies on two different files being downloaded.